2026 Ballot Initiative

 • Illustration of a ballot box with a Prop I sign

-Dedicates Prop I revenue to affordable housing, so funding does not depend on political discretion—it is required by law.
+Dedicates existing revenue from 2020's Prop I to housing, so funding does not depend on political discretion—it is required by law.

 • Illustration of social housing building and residents